jsleb333/paper-decision-trees-as-partitioning-machines/README.md

 This package provides implementations of the algorithms that computes an upper and lower bound on the VC dimension of binary decision trees, as well as other useful tools to work with scikit-learn decision trees.
 The package also provides an implementation in pure Python of a decision tree classifier based on the CART algorithm, and everything needed to prune using CART or our bound-based pruning algorithm.
 The `experiments` folder contains all the files necessary to reproduce experiments and results.

+The directory `partitioning_machines` contains all files related to the implementation of the algorithms presented or used in the paper with unit tests in the directory `tests`, while the directory `experiments` contains the files to reproduce the results and the tables of the paper.

 ### Detailled content
 #### `partitioning_machines` module